swgoodman/swgoodman.github.io/_posts/2018-08-09-a_beginners_guide_to_ruby_on_rails.markdown

 <img src="https://www.onlinebooksreview.com/uploads/blog_images/2017/08/20_rails_5.png" alt="rails" width="300px"/>

 The Rails framework, DHH's beloved brainchild, is expansive.
-The thought and foresight that went into creating it is simply baffling.
-I have logged near 50 hours navigating, disassembling, and utilizing the framework, but feel I have only scratched the surface of Rails' capabilities.

-With a healthy introduction to Rails under my belt I decided to create this reference guide to help me, and hopefully others with a basic Rails understanding, better grasp and navigate the powerful Rails framework.
-Putting this together greatly relied on [Learn.co's](http://learn.co/) incredible curriculum.
+The thought that went into creating it is simply baffling.
+With a healthy introduction to the framework under my belt I decided to create this reference guide to help me, and hopefully others who have a basic Rails understanding, further grasp and navigate the powerful Rails framework.
+[Learn.co's](http://learn.co/) incredible curriculum was a great resource when putting this together.

 <br>
 ### What is Rails?